belle2/basf2/skim/doc/04-experts.rst

 Running a skim
 ~~~~~~~~~~~~~~

-There are two tools available for running skims, documented below.
-These take a skim name as a
-command line argument, and run the code defined in the corresponding subclass of `BaseSkim`.
+In the skim package, there is a command-line tool available for running skims, documented below.
+These take a skim name as a command line argument, and run the code defined in the corresponding subclass of `BaseSkim`.

 .. tip::
    These tools completely supplant the ``<SkimName>_Skim_Standalone.py`` steering files from